U.S. cracks down on Americans' intake of sugar, saturated fat

 Health and Human Services Secretary Sylvia Burwell said the recommendations were based on the latest scientific evidence, input from the public and other factors.
 For the first time, she said, they did not include a specific limit on dietary cholesterol consumption.

-The North American Meat Institute, an industry group that represents companies including Cargill Inc, Tyson Foods Inc and Kraft Heinz Co, said the recommendations were an “affirmation of meat and poultry nutrition.”
+The North American Meat Institute, an industry group that represents companies including Cargill Inc, Tyson Foods Inc (TSN.N) and Kraft Heinz Co (KHC.O), said the recommendations were an “affirmation of meat and poultry nutrition.”

 The guidelines were specific on sugar, encouraging Americans to keep consumption below 10 percent of daily caloric intake, while consuming more fruit and vegetables.
 In the past, the U.S. has offered more vague recommendations on limiting sugar consumption.